doragonUni/doragonUni/README.md

 ### Hi there 👋

 - CS Engineer Student
-- Custom mechanical keyboards @Senpaikb
+- Custom mechanical keyboards enthusiast
+- Currently intrested on mobile iOS development
-- ReadMe Work in progress
+-

 <!--
 **doragonUni/doragonUni** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.